-This certificate program is designed to provide individuals with entrylevel competencies in mechanical refrigeration, duct system, electricity, blueprint reading, and safety services.
+This certificate program is designed to provide individuals with entrylevel competencies in mechanical refrigeration, heating and cooling theory, electricity, controls, and safety.

 Certificate graduates should be able to assist in installation, maintenance and repair of residential heating and air conditioning equipment.